GLP-1 Nutrition concerns

 • Fiber

-This formula ensures that you’re getting the macronutrients and micronutrients your body needs to function at its best, even with fewer calories.
+This formula ensures that you’re getting the macronutrients your body needs to function at its best, even with fewer calories.
 And remember, as Michael Pollan said, "Eat food, not too much, mostly plants."
-Don’t focus solely on protein—plant-based foods are crucial for fiber, vitamins, and minerals, and with fewer than 5% of American adults meeting the recommended fiber intake, it’s important to prioritize those veggies!
-If you struggle to get enough fiber, consider adding 1 tsp psyllium husk 1-3 times daily.
+Don’t focus solely on protein, plant-based foods are crucial for fiber, vitamins, and minerals, and with fewer than 5% of American adults meeting the recommended fiber intake, it’s important to prioritize those veggies!
+While using a GLP-1, taking a fiber supplement can be helpful.
+Silver Fern’s Ultimate Fiber packs in 15 g per scoop.
+The daily fiber recommendation for women is 25+ g daily, for men is 35+ g daily.
+Grab it in my storefront.
+Other supplements that may be helpful include:

 What’s the Best Approach for GLP-1 Users?

 Lastly, keep an eye on potential inflammation from poor gut health, autoimmunity, or insulin resistance.
-While these issues sound complex, you can tackle them with simple steps: eat whole foods, exercise regularly, and follow functional nutrition strategies when needed.
-Learn more about functional nutrition labs.
+While these issues sound complex, you can tackle them with simple steps: eat whole foods, exercise regularly, and add functional nutrition strategies when needed like curcumin and omega-3s.
+Learn more about these by working with Kelli 1:1.

 Ready to Get Started?

 If you're using GLP-1s, nutrition is key to ensuring you stay strong and healthy.
-Grab my Protein Guide for a quick reference on the best plant and animal-based protein options, along with tips for meeting your daily needs.
 Let's make sure you’re fueling your body the right way! 💪

 References: